Marcell Felipe

 Marcell Felipe is a Cuban American attorney and businessman, and chairman of the American Museum of the Cuban Diaspora.
 Felipe founded the Inspire America Foundation, an organization that promotes democracy in Cuba and the Americas.
 He also founded the Initiative for Democratic and Economic Alternatives for Cuba, a project of Inspire America, and co-founded América CV (which owns América TeVé, a Miami, Florida-based media group).
 Felipe has been described as the "conscience" of the Cuban American community.

 In 2018, Felipe was elected board chair of the American Museum of the Cuban Diaspora, and re-elected in 2019.
+He curated the museum’s permanent exhibit, “The Cuban Experience.”

-He also serves as a member of the board of trustees at Miami Dade College, which Felipe pushed to cancel its China-financed Confucius Institute in 2019.
+Felipe also serves as a member of the board of trustees at Miami Dade College, which he pushed to cancel its China-financed Confucius Institute in 2019.
+He supported the historic preservation and reopening of Miami’s Freedom Tower as a museum and cultural center.

 Education and career

 Felipe graduated from the University of Pittsburgh School of Law.
 Felipe is an international tax and corporate lawyer, and a member of the Florida Bar.
 He founded Marcell Felipe Attorneys in 2002, advising government and industry leaders on legal issues.